 There is no 100% fail-proof method of protecting a WordPress website against the EEDC error.

 Go for quality website hosting and backup your website data daily if possible.
-Before choosing a website hosting service, ensure that they have optimized their platforms to work with WordPress.After choosing the website hosting service and installed WordPress, ensure you only use plugins and themes from reputable companies.
-This will minimize errors arising from badly coded themes or plugins.
+Before choosing a website hosting service, ensure that they have optimised their platforms to work with WordPress.After choosing the website hosting service and installed WordPress, ensure you only use plugins and themes from reputable companies.
+This will minimise errors arising from badly coded themes or plugins.